Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module2_pipeline/README.md

 Take a look at the kernel source code and notice how the PIPELINE directive is applied for several loops in the code.
 Since Vitis HLS automatically pipelines the isn't going to produce different results compared to the baseline.

-At this point you can move to [module 3](../module3_dependency_removal) unless you want to verify how these pragmas behave then you can run the tools the same way as in module 1.
+At this point you can move to [<b>module 3</b>](../module3_dependency_removal) unless you want to verify how these pragmas behave then you can run the tools the same way as in module 1.